daymxn/ROBLOXIPPuller/README.md

 This is an old project made by daymxn a couple years back.
 Recently finding this I wanted to fix it as his old method he used didn't work

+Using the old method directly finding %AppData% doesnt work.
+For some reason looping through the "logs" folder and finding the the file you want works

 # Instructions

 1. Open "ROBLOX IP Puller.exe"